 The very first thing you must do in order to tackle debt is to know the amount you owe.
 Create a detailed list of all your debts, including creditor, balance, interest rate, due date, and minimum monthly payment.
 Credit cards, vehicle loans, school loans, and personal loans are a few examples of this.
 By doing so, you are able to view your financial obligations clearly.
 Additionally, it allows you to prioritize your payments and identify the debts with the highest interest rates.

-2. Build a Realistic Monthly Budget
+2. Build a “Zero-Based” Budget

 A budget is your roadmap to financial domination.
-Track your monthly income and each and every one of your expenses—rent and food, subscriptions and dining out.
-When you understand where your money is headed, you can apply a portion of it directly toward debt repayment.
+Track your monthly income and each and every one of your expenses, rent and food, subscriptions and dining out.
+Use apps like YNAB or Mint to see where your “leaks” are (subscriptions, dining out).

 One effective strategy is the debt avalanche method, which involves focusing extra payments on debts with the highest interest rates first while making minimum payments on others.
 This helps reduce the total amount you pay in interest over time.